salanisor/oracle_rhel_tunning/README.md

 To disable NUMA and transparent huge pages in *rhel 7* take the following steps:

-**NOTE**: `you should always perform a full OS backup prior to any changes`
+**NOTE**: `You should always perform a full OS backup prior to any changes`

 - Step 1.)
 Disable Numa by adding the command line option `numa=off` to grub2 config.
 - Step 2.)
 Disable transparent huge pages by adding the command line option `transparent_hugepage=never` to grub2 config.
 - Step 3.)
+Install and set the tuned profile to `oracle`
+- Step 4.)
 Rebuild the grub2 menu.
-- Step 4.)
+- Step 5.)
 Reboot system to have settings take affect.
-- Step 5.)
+- Step 6.)
 Verify settings.

 #### How to run playboook